-About time that we updated this answer because I've spoken to a number of teachers over the past few months who have found it incredibly difficult to secure a teaching job without a degree.
+I've spoken to a number of teachers in recent times who have found it very difficult to secure a teaching job without a degree.
 One teacher had successfully worked in Thailand for almost a decade with no degree certificate, but every interview he attends now comes to an abrupt end when he mentions the fact that he lacks that academic qualification.

 Things have certainly changed over the past couple of years.
-There are still a few agents and a handful of schools who do not ask for a degree - and I'm not really sure how they are getting around things - but if you are planning on coming to Thailand to teach without a degree certificate, you could be in for one hell of a struggle finding a position.
+There are still agents and schools who will take you on without a degree - they are still out there - but if you are planning on coming to Thailand to teach without a degree certificate, you could be in for one hell of a struggle finding a position.
 Make no mistake about that.